Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - **Hero image**
     - The hero image was chosen as it depicts the Schönbrunn castle, one of Vienna's most famous sites.
     - The relation to Vienna was deemed to be important as this is an English-language website targeted mostly at people located in Vienna.
 This way, people immediately get an association with Vienna even though the site is not in German language.
+    - Also, for those with some more knowledge about psychoanalytics, Sigmund Freud, the "godfather of psychoanalytics" was from and mostly worked in Vienna.
+In professional circles, Vienna still has a very good reputation when it comes to producing good psychoanalysts/psychotherapists.
-    - Since the rest of the site is quite calm and quiet, I decided to keep the image at full opacity to make it pop.
+    - Since the rest of the site is quite calm and quiet, it was decided to keep the image at full opacity to make it pop.

     ![Hero image](assets/images/readme-images/hero-image.png)

 - **Main section**
-    - The structure of the main content is consistent throughout the pages to make them easy to understand and navigate with subheaders giving cues about the content of the individual parts.
+    - Subheaders on all pages give cues about the content of the individual parts.
     - Content varies depending on the page.
-Texts are kept short to help the user find information quickly.
+    - Texts are kept short to help the user find information quickly.

 - **Home page and call to action**
-    - A picture of Dr. Himanshu Giri greets the user to give them a feeling for who he might be.
+    - A picture of Dr. Himanshu Giri greets the user to give them a first impression of him.
 It is rounded for a softer look.
     - The welcome text gives the user a first understanding of what Dr. Giri offers.
     - Layout is vertical for smaller screens and horizontal to make good use of larger screens.
     - A call to action motivates the user to book a session.
 The button is a link which directs the user to the contact page.